ronalag/git-branches-hudson-job/README.md

 If you don't want to actually build the hbi file yourself, you can grab it from the Downloads Section.

 # Hudson prerequisites
-You need the git plugin for Hudson installed.
+1.You need the git plugin for Hudson installed.
-You need git installed on your machine.
+2.You need git installed on your machine.
-Point hudson to git.
+3.Point hudson to git.

 #Configuring Hudson
 1. Create a new job with "Build a free style Software project".